-If you are a U.S., Canadian, or Australian citizen traveling to Argentina, you are required to pay a “Reciprocity Fee” ($140).
+If you are a Canadian, or Australian citizen traveling to Argentina (US citizens are now EXEMPT), you are required to pay a “Reciprocity Fee” ($140).
 This fee is required by the Government of Argentina and is not included in your airfare.
 This imposed fee must be prepaid online (https://virtual.provinciapagos.com.ar/ArgentineTaxes/) prior to travel.
 Please check the Embassy of Argentina’s web site if you have any questions

 Travel and Flight Information

 We suggest that you obtain an evening flight to Santiago, Chile, which arrives early in the morning and in time for a connecting flight to Mendoza, Argentina later that day (Day 2 of the itinerary